emrahday/mobile360API/README.md

 ## geolib 2.0.24
 Library to provide basic geospatial operations like distance calculation, conversion of decimal coordinates to sexagesimal and vice versa, etc.
 > compare with your solution

+## mongo-mock 3.3.2
+this is used for mocking of mongodb. mocking required unit test because we do not want to cover real mongodb in test.
+For example, there is a problem in real mongodb not guarantee point-in-time read operation, so after you insert new data (especially bulk data) with unit test, and just after insertion you may not query the data you have inserted.
+That is breaking unit test.
+For more information https://blog.meteor.com/mongodb-queries-dont-always-return-all-matching-documents-654b6594a827

 ## crypto-js ^3.1.9-1 (NOT USED)
 keep in mind. may be needed